 You’ll find a lot of options once you start looking around, and things can get confusing.
-If you find a course that seems like a good fit based on your schedule, budget, and location, how can you know if it’s a “good” course.
+If you find a course that seems like a good fit based on your schedule, budget, and location, then the most important things is to just GET STARTED.

 Roadmap: Learning Hypnosis

 - Use the knowledge from that training to hypnotize at least 100 people as quickly as possible.

 - Continue to build your hypnosis knowledge with books, videos, courses, and seminars.